Becoming a faster athlete is so much more than simply training more or training harder.

 If you don’t have something specific that you want to get from your training session, you’ll simply default to what you’re good at doing.
 Alternatively, you’ll find yourself chasing every Strava segment en route, trying to stay with or catch someone else or simply cruising along mindlessly.

 This doesn’t have to be an intensity or distance goal.
 It could be something as simple as taking every corner as smoothly as possible, maintaining a slightly higher cadence/stride rate or even just practising being able to eat or drink while on the move.
+Some of these technique pieces will make you a faster athlete without any need for more fitness.

 3. Take the time to review your workout immediately afterwards